github-fun/commands/README.md

 If you already have a GitHub account you'd like to use, log in to that account.
 Otherwise, register a GitHub account at https://github.com/.

+At the end of registration, it'll ask you to set up a new repo.
+You can stop there without setting one up yet.

 Tip: If you're creating an account and don’t have a username in mind, use `gitisawesome` + a number.

 ![PACSPull Plugin](/images/set-up/github-join.png)